haagahelia/mobilecourse/docs/React Native/corecomponents.md

 - For more information and examples, refer to the official documentation https://reactnative.dev/docs/button

 ### Pressable
 - `Button` component support limited level of customization.
-You can use `Pressable` component to build yuor own button.
+You can use the `Pressable` component to build yuor own button.
 - For example, to get rounded red button:
 ```jsx
 import { Pressable, Text, StyleSheet } from 'react-native';